flame-engine/flame/.github/issue_template.md

 <!---
- Please use this template to fill your issue, issues that does not follow this will be asked to be edited to match the template, or will be closed
+ Please use this template to fill in your issue.
+Issues that does not follow this will be asked to be edited to match the template, or will be closed

- We use github issues for problem/bug reports, for questions, please use the Discord channel, the link for it can be found on the project README
+ We use Github issues for problem/bug reports, for questions please use the Discord channel The link for the Discord channel can be found on the project README -->
--->

 ## Description